tchayen/nested-dnd/README.md

 - Stack is a recursive component.
 - Drop zones are registered and passed using context API.
 - Changing parent stack uses waaaay too much logic bound to this example.

+## TODO

+Putting it here so I won't forget.

+- [ ] get rid of example-specific magic numbers from `<Drag />`.
+- [ ] extract some top level API components from `<App />`.
+- [ ] maybe use indexes instead of made up IDs that are mostly indexes anyway.
+- [ ] rethink naming of things in a way that keeps the cards analogy but isn't specific to it when not necessary.

 ## Installation